zingus26492834/Dugnon/ReadMe.txt

 Instructions for running the game on Mac (may not work)
 ===============================
+Open RunGame.command (it may be flagged by antivirus because I'm not a "verified developer") It also may not work because I haven't tested it.
+If that doesn't work or you don't trust me:
 1. Download python using the mac installer on the link above
 2. press command + space, write "terminal" and press enter
 3. navigate to where you put the file using "cd ./"